 Experienced readers will read the page without having to stop and wonder what every word means.
 Since they’ve recognized the words, they will read and finish the session quickly.
 This process is called word recognition.

 Fluent reading is essential for understanding the context of a text.
-In some literature, there are abstract concepts which challenge the minds of the readers to recognize every word planted on them.
+In some literature, there are abstract concepts that challenge the minds of the readers to recognize every word planted on them.
 Slow word recognition means that the readers are struggling to understand the true meaning of the word.

 The best way for kids to gain word recognition is the constant exposure and interaction of the same words from time to time.
 It can be simple for experienced readers but will definitely be challenging for children who have just started to read the stories or books they love.